axonivy-market/db-utils/db-utils-product/README.md

 ### Incremental Updates

-DB-Utils can be used to maintain a list of incremental SQL script files and their execution status together with your project.
-These files can be stored in a files or resources directory.
-As a convention, SQL scripts are executed in alphabetical order of their file-names.
-It is recommended to follow a common pattern when naming your scripts, e.g. `YYYYMMDD-HHMM-Ticket-Short-Description.sql`.
+DB-Utils works by maintaining a list of incremental SQL script files and their execution status together with your project and your project#s database.
+These files can be stored in a file-system folder or in a resources directory (which is the preferred way).
+As a convention, SQL scripts are sorted, displayed and executed in alphabetical order of their file-names.
+It is recommended to follow a common pattern when naming your scripts, e.g.

+`YYYYMMDD-HHMM-Ticket-Short-Description.sql`

 DB-Utils creates it's own table to remember, which of these files were executed and provides a GUI to display the list of scripts together with their status.
-Scripts can be executed and maintained in this GUI.
+Scripts can be executed, skipped and generally maintained in this GUI.

-Additionally you can define a `ch.ivyteam.ivy.process.eventstart.IProcessStartEventBean` to execute all scripts needed directly at the start of your application.
+Additionally you can define a `ch.ivyteam.ivy.process.eventstart.IProcessStartEventBean` to execute all scripts needed automatically during the start of your application.
 This `ch.ivyteam.ivy.process.eventstart.IProcessStartEventBean` can be created easily by simply inheriting from `com.axonivy.utils.db.AbstractDbUtilsStartEventBean`.
-It is important, that this bean is defined in the context of your application, since it has to "know" about (have a dependency to) the resources of your project.
+Note, that this bean has to be defined in the context of your application, since it has to "know" about (have a dependency to) the resources of your project.

 ### SQL Queries

+DB-Utils offers a simple GUI to execute SQL scripts.
+Note, that these scripts are executed "as-is" without any checks with the permission of the configured user.
+The GUI is rudimentary and the idea is to use it for quick lookups or fixes.

 ### Excel Export and Import

+DB-Utils offers an export and import functionality for Execl files and even binary BLOBS.
+This feature is implemented by DB-Unit.

+Exporting can be done in two ways:

+* *Export Excel*: Export an Excel with one sheet per table
+* *Export ZIP*: Export an Excel with one sheet per table, but additionally export all columns representing a binary large object (BLOB) as an own file.
+The Excel and all exported files are stored in a ZIP file.

+Importing can be done with or without cleaning the database first.
+Note, that this is a potentially dangerous operation as deletion of entries cannot be undone.
+Importing data should probably onyl be used during tests to put a database into a defined test state or for an initial setup of your project on a new machine.

+* *Load Excel*: Load an Excel in the same format as the Export creates.
+* *Load Excel and handle classpath blobs*: Currently, a previously exported ZIP file cannot be imported but a solution is provided which proved useful in our tests.
+The Import loads an Excel in the same format as Export ZIP creates but handle classpath references in Excel columns.
+Whenever a column contains a classpath reference, the file is looked up in the *data resources* defined for DB-Utils and the file will be inserted as a Blob.
+The assumption is, that you will only have a few seldomly changing BLOBs in your project for testing and don't want to create ZIP files for every column change in the imported Excel during development.

 ### Support for multiple databases